 Snowman Trek is a challenging trek that takes you to a relatively untouched region of Bhutan.
 Not many men have ventured along this tough trail known to test one's limits to the fullest.

-Walking at an altitude of 4000 and 5000 meters you encounter dramatic views of glaciers and mountains and some rare Himalayan wildlife.
-Cross 11 mountain passes, share the trail with yaks and Blue Sheep, and camp at some of the loneliest campsites in the world.
+Walking at an altitude of 4,000 and 5,000 meters, you encounter dramatic views of glaciers and mountains and some rare Himalayan wildlife.
+Cross 11 mountain passes, share the trail with yaks and Blue Sheep, and camp at some of the loveliest campsites in the world.
 Incredibly breathtaking and physically demanding, the Snowman Trek is the best amongst the best in Himalayan trekking.

 |Day 1||Arrival in Paro|

 |Day 3||Hike to Tiger's Nest ( 9km, 5-6 hours)|

 |Day 4||Trek from Drugyal Dzong to Shana (Trek starts) (17km, 5-6 hours)|

 |Day 5||Trek from Sharna Zampa to Thangthangkha (3,610m) 22km, 7-8 hours|

 |Day 6||Trek from Thangthangkha to Jangothang (4,080m) 19Km, 5-6 hours|